Skip to content

 An annual contest each spring to reduce the University’s waste footprint

-The University of Rochester joins millions of college students and staff across the country in an annual competition to reduce the campus waste footprint through minimization efforts by donating, composting, and recycling.
+The University of Rochester joins college students and staff across the country in an annual competition to reduce the campus waste footprint through minimization efforts by donating, composting, and recycling.

 About the program